1904labs/ios-test-utils/README.md

 ```

 ### Examples
-As an example, let's look at how we could test a view model making a `POST` login request to the networking layer.
+As an example, let's look at how we could test a view model making a call to the networking layer.

 Here's the view model in question:
 ```swift